MiloTodt/Rubix-Cube/README.md

 ```

 ## To run
-From base directory of project:
+From base directory of project

 ```
 cargo build --release